 The Elephas and Amazon’s top 15 projectors often will have a fixed focus meaning it has to be an EXACT distance from the wall to be able to view it otherwise its out of focus.
 Thus it has to be exactly 1.5m away to create an image of 50-60”.
 If the Elephas is moved any closer to the projection surface, it is instantly out of focus so you just cant see it.

-In other words its useless if you want to put the projector anywhere other than 1.5m away from the wall.
+In other words its useless if you want to put the projector anywhere other than EXACTLY 1.5m away from the wall as it will be out of focus.

 On some of the other top 15 Amazon projectors, if you have a small projection area you could end up with a screen size that is far too big for your projection space as well as it being out of focus.